Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 ### Working on new feature

-If you need to work on new feature, be sure first to pull changes from origin, and create new branch, following the naming convetion from develop branch.
+If you need to work on new feature, be sure first to pull changes from origin, and create new branch, following the naming convention from develop branch.

 ### Creating Pull Request